 Definitive History Of Tattoos – The Ancient Art Of Tattooing

-Tattoos seem to be everywhere.
-From the tribal stripe peeking out of the bank teller’s shirt collar to full sleeves on the arm of the chef in your favorite restaurant.
+Tattoos are no longer reserved for bikies and Yakuza members.
+People all across the world now sport different types of in on their bodies.
+From the tribal stripe peeking out of the bank teller’s shirt collar to full sleeves on the arm of the chef at your local restaurant, tattoos are everywhere.

 As an expressive art form, tattooing has a much longer history than many people realize.
 Originally intended as protection of the body, later it was used to mark people as belonging to specific groups, and only in the modern era has it become a form of self-expression.